 I hope this note is useful for therapy practitioners and the clients themselves – as well as any supporters of front line staff including friends, colleagues and family members.

 Before starting work at Frontline19 I was anxious about working with people on the front line who had been exposed to the unprecedented situation of Covid and associated stress and trauma.
 I have a fairly standard private therapy practice, having trained at Spectrum Therapy, and I now practice as a humanistic and integrative therapist.
 I have also worked for many years as a volunteer at our local Bereavement Service.
 I was not sure how this background would prepare me for working with people like intensive care nurses and doctors who carried on during the height of the Covid epidemic.

 I was very pleased to find that time-honoured, simple, conventional counselling skills were in fact extremely effective in allowing them to have their experiences and emotions heard, acknowledged and, to some useful degree, processed.

-I have now worked with four intensive care health professionals and every single one talked about having to shut down their emotions during the crisis.
+I have now worked with eight intensive care health professionals and every single one talked about having to shut down their emotions during the crisis.
 “Going into robot mode“ was a phrase that all of them independently used.

 Obviously that degree of immediate self-repression can lead to significant later emotional consequences in terms of exhaustion, demoralisation, depression and / or generalised anxiety.

 Detailed history: My approach was simply to ask them to describe in great detail exactly what their experiences had been.
 I explained that I was not medically qualified, so I asked them to explain some of the terminology and some of the techniques.
 I said that this was educational for me and would be of benefit therefore to the other work I was doing at Frontline 19 and maybe even something I could pass on to other colleagues.